gasdlarosa/gasdlarosa/README.md

 **Overview**
 A robust and user-friendly batch script for automatically registering COM components (`.dll` and `.ocx` files) on Windows.
 It intelligently handles administrator privileges and 32/64-bit compatibility issues, making it a reliable tool for developers, IT professionals, and power users.

-## Key Features

--   **✅ Automatic Administrator Elevation**: The script detects if it's running without administrative privileges and will automatically prompt for elevation via the User Account Control (UAC) dialog.
--   **⚙️ Smart 32/64-bit Compatibility**: On 64-bit versions of Windows, it automatically uses the 32-bit version of `regsvr32.exe` from the `SysWOW64` directory.
-This is crucial for ensuring compatibility with older 32-bit components.
--   **🔍 Pre-registration Check**: To improve efficiency and prevent unnecessary operations, the script first checks the Windows Registry to see if a component is already registered.
--   **📂 Batch Processing**: Simply drop all your `.dll` and `.ocx` files into the `components` subfolder, and the script will process them all in one go.
--   **📊 Detailed Summary Report**: After execution, a final report is displayed, showing how many components were successfully registered, how many were already registered, and how many failed.
--   **📜 User-Friendly Instructions**: The script starts by displaying clear, concise instructions, ensuring the user understands the prerequisites and process before any action is taken.

 </details>